gvwilson/thirdbit/_posts/2005/2005-04-29-you-and-your-research.md

 	<li>using XML-based markup, rather than arbitrary text formats, to
 store data.</li>
 </ul>
-I believe the logical endpoint of this convergence is <a href="http://www.third-bit.com/~gvwilson/extprog-acmqueue.pdf">extensible programming systems</a>, in which "programs" are mixed-media representations of application code, meta-code for tools such as compilers and debuggers, and meta-data such as class diagrams and pictures of the dev team.
+I believe the logical endpoint of this convergence is extensible programming systems, in which "programs" are mixed-media representations of application code, meta-code for tools such as compilers and debuggers, and meta-data such as class diagrams and pictures of the dev team.
 Pretty much everyone else is already